StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/SHOW_ROUTINE_LOAD_TASK.md

 :::note

-\- <RoutineLoadPrivNote />
+- <RoutineLoadPrivNote />

-\- For the relationship between a Routine Load job and the load tasks in it, see xxx.
+- For the relationship between a Routine Load job and the load tasks in it, see [Continuously load data from Apache Kafka®](../../../loading/RoutineLoad.md#basic-concepts)
 :::

 ## Syntax